Innsbruck Hbf to Venice Marco Polo Airport train with ÖBB | Railjet

 The distance by train from Innsbruck Hbf to Venice Marco Polo Airport is 129 miles (208 km).

-There is no direct train service currently available from Innsbruck Hbf to Venice Marco Polo Airport.
+Yes, there is a high-speed train from Innsbruck Hbf to Venice Marco Polo Airport.

-Yes, there is a night train from Innsbruck Hbf to Venice Marco Polo Airport.
+Unfortunately, there is no night train available from Innsbruck Hbf to Venice Marco Polo Airport.

 Yes, the train journey from Innsbruck Hbf to Venice Marco Polo Airport is scenic, offering breathtaking views of the Alps, picturesque valleys, and charming villages along the route.